St Kilda Football Club jumper worn by Nicky Winmar, 1993.

 Museum Victoria bought the jumper from funds reserved for the acquisition of items into Museum Victoria’s collections.
 Proceeds from the sale will go to O’Brien’s Peloha Foundation, which will fund a documentary film about racism in sport.

-First Peoples opens in Bunjilaka Aboriginal Culture Centre at Melbourne Museum in July 2013.
+First Peoples opens in Bunjilaka Aboriginal Culture Centre at Melbourne Museum on 7 September 2013.

 For further media information, interviews or images, please contact: